Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Maquillage on blowup materials

-Let $(G,\ov{X})$ be a short HHG.
-We claim that one can tweak the squid materials from the proof of Proposition~\ref{prop:short_is_squid} to introduce new cyclic directions, corresponding to elements acting loxodromically on the main curve graph $\C S$ or on some augmented link $\C \U_v$.
+Let $(G, \ov{X},\W)$ be a short HHG.
+We claim that, by tweaking the blowup materials from the proof of Proposition~\ref{prop:short_is_squid} and then invoking Theorem~\ref{thm:squidification}, one can introduce new cyclic directions, corresponding to elements acting loxodromically on the main curve graph $\C S$ or on some augmented link $\C \U_v$.
 This shall be extremely relevant in the companion paper, as then, when we are given a quotient of a short HHG, we can (almost always) assume that the kernel is normally generated by cyclic directions, of which we understand the action on the support graph.